aisingapore/sgnlp/docs/source/model/nea.rst

 Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The input data to the :class:`~sgnlp_models.models.nea.preprocess.NEAPreprocessor` is a list of strings.
+The input data to the :class:`~sgnlp.models.nea.preprocess.NEAPreprocessor` is a list of strings.

 Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output from the model is a :class:`~sgnlp_models.models.nea.modeling.NEAModelOutput` object which contains the `logits` and optional `loss` value.
+The output from the model is a :class:`~sgnlp.models.nea.modeling.NEAModelOutput` object which contains the `logits` and optional `loss` value.
 To obtain a score as define in the paper, pass the `logits` and `prompt_id` to the `convert_to_dataset_friendly_scores` function.